take-five/acts_as_ordered_tree/README.md

 ## Requirements

-Gem is supposed to work with Rails 3.0 and higher including Rails 4.1 beta.
+Gem is supposed to work with Rails 3.1 and higher including newest Rails 4.1.
 We test it with `ruby-1.9.3`, `ruby-2.0.0` and `jruby-1.7.8`.
 Sorry, support for ruby 1.9.2 and 1.8.7 is dropped.
 Also, `rubunius` isn't supported since it's quite unstable (I could not even launch rails 3.2 with rbx-2.1.1).

 ## Features
 1. Supports PostgreSQL recursive queries (requires at least `postgresql-8.3`)